Incentives and Strategic Behaviour: An Experiment: Incentives and Response Time

-Whether or not this greater cognitive effort is valuable is not immediate.
-We examine whether response times are associated with (1) the rate of (objective) best responses and (2) the (objective) expected payoffs as given by the empirical frequency of opponents' play. \hyref{table:obr-seu-rt}[Table] shows that longer response times are associated to a higher rate of best responses (columns (1) and (2)) as well as an increase in expected payoffs (columns (3) and (4)), albeit the elasticity of expected payoffs to response time is small.
-In both cases, we control not only for incentive level treatments but also for individual characteristics such as age, education level, and field of education, and prior exposure to game theory, all of which would be susceptible to affect response times.
-We consider the findings support \hyref{hypothesis:response-time}[Hypothesis][b], although it is important to note that here the effects are measures of association and not causally identified.
+Whether longer response times are associated with better performance is, however, an empirical question.
+We therefore examine whether longer response times are associated with (i) higher objective best-response rates and (ii) higher expected payoffs.
+As reported in \hyref{table:obr-oeu}[Table], longer response times are indeed associated with a higher rate of best responses to opponent action frequencies (columns (1) and (2)) as well as an increase in expected payoffs (columns (3) and (4)).
+The association with expected payoffs is statistically strong but economically modest.
+These regressions control for incentive treatments and the same socio-demographic characteristics used throughout.
+The findings support \hyref{hypothesis:response-time}[Hypothesis][b], although it is important to emphasise that the estimates here are associative rather than causal.
+Moreover, as in the existing literature, response time is an informative but imperfect proxy for cognitive effort, so the evidence in this section should be read as suggestive of mechanism rather than as a direct causal test of cognitive effort.

-We conclude by conducting a descriptive analysis of how actions taken and beliefs reported varied with response time.
-For actions, we estimated a multinomial logistic model, regressing actions on response time, incentive treatments, and individual characteristics, and obtained the fitted conditional distribution with respect to response times by marginalizing over the other regressors.
-For beliefs, we relied on nonparametric kernel estimation of the mean beliefs, $b_i=(b_{i,1},b_{i,2},b_{i,3},b_{i,4})$, \emph{conditional} on response time.
-Specifically, we first estimated the distribution of beliefs $b_i$ conditional on response time, incentive treatments, and individual characteristics.
-We then used the estimated conditional distribution to obtain estimates for the expected beliefs vector conditional on response time, using the mean values for the other covariates.
-The results are shown in \hyref{figure:action-rt-mnl-nointer-mean}[Figures] and \ref{figure:belief-rt-kernel-nointer-mean}.\footnote{ In \hyref{section:appendix}, we also provide linear regressions for each action $a_{i,n}$ and belief about a given action $b_{i,n}$ individually on the same set of covariates confirming the trends depicted --- see \hyref{table:action-rt}[Tables] and \ref{table:belief-rt}. }
+We conclude with a descriptive analysis of how actions and beliefs vary with response time.
+For actions, we estimate a multinomial logit model relating choices to response time, incentive treatments, and individual characteristics, and then recover fitted choice frequencies as a function of response time by marginalising over the remaining covariates.
+For beliefs, we use nonparametric kernel regression to estimate the mean belief vector, $b_i=(b_{i,1},b_{i,2},b_{i,3},b_{i,4})$, conditional on response time, incentive treatments, and individual characteristics.
+We then use the estimated conditional distribution to recover predicted mean belief distribution as a function of response time, holding the remaining covariates fixed at their sample means.